 Mr. Hasegawa is co-counsel in a case against UnitedHealth Group and other defendants alleging use of fraudulent risk-adjustment data in Medicare Advantage plans.
-It is one of the first significant whistleblower cases alleging risk adjustment fraud by a Medicare Advantage plan run by a major health insurer.
+It is one of the first major whistleblower cases alleging risk adjustment fraud by a Medicare Advantage plan run by a major health insurer.

-Mr. Hasegawa joined Phillips & Cohen after eight years with Irell & Manella LLP in Los Angeles.
+Mr. Hasegawa joined Phillips & Cohen after eight years with Irell & Manella LLP in Los Angeles, during which he was recognized as a “Super Lawyers Rising Star” in both Northern and Southern California.
 He litigated numerous securities matters, including matters involving private securities litigation, SEC actions and inquiries, criminal investigations, internal investigation and state securities laws.
-Mr. Hasegawa’s practice also covered a diverse range of commercial disputes, including litigation under the California False Claims Act, entertainment-industry litigation, class actions and numerous cases concerning copyright, trademark, trade secrets and contracts.
+His practice also covered a diverse range of commercial disputes, including litigation under the California False Claims Act, entertainment-industry litigation, class actions and numerous cases concerning copyright, trademark, trade secrets and contracts.

 Mr. Hasegawa graduated with honors from the University of Chicago Law School, where he was Articles Editor of the University of Chicago Legal Forum.
-He was named a “Super Lawyers Rising Star” in both Northern and Southern California.

 Mr. Hasegawa serves as Phillips & Cohen LLP’s General Counsel.
 He is admitted to the bar in California.